4 Ways to Make Your Marriage an Equal Partnership

 This is all a part of give and take, you’re giving them something so you can take what they offer you in return.
 It’s a healthy cycle and you want to keep it balanced.

 But as a spouse, you can’t let this happen.
-You have to take partnership in our spouse’s dreams.
+You have to take partnership in your spouse’s dreams and help them in achieving their goals.
 It’ll only bring you both closer when you work on it together.
-Let them know that you support them in their desires and show them by doing things to push it forward.
+Let them know that you support them in their desires by doing things to push it forward.

-This could mean that they want to be able to travel for six months to a year and see the world or they have a dream of pursuing a career that takes a certain degree.
-So do the research with or even apart from them.
-See how much things cost, what you need to learn, and what steps you both need to take to get to that dream or goal.
+This could mean that they want to be able to travel for six months to a year and see the world, or they have a dream of pursuing a career that requires a certain degree.
+So do the research with or apart from them.
+See how much things cost, what they need to learn, and what steps you both need to take to get to that dream or goal?

-Just start by asking them what their dream is then ask them what you can do to help them make it happen, and then just do it.
-Go forward in what you’ll say you’ll do and work as a team with them and pretty soon your spouse is going to see how much you care and do the same for you (see how give and take can apply here as well?).
+Just start by asking them what their dream is, and ask them what you can do to help them make it happen.
+Then work as a team and pretty soon your spouse is going to see how much you care and do the same for you (see how give and take can apply here as well?).

 For some of us, our main reaction when our spouse does something we disapprove of, don’t like, or feel frustrated with, is to ridicule them or cut them down to size.

-Keeping a healthy view on your spouse and your role in the relationship is a great way to set up a strong partnership.
+Keeping a healthy view of your spouse and your role in the relationship is a great way to set up a stronger and happier marriage, fosters closeness, and build emotional intimacy.

-Individuality and independence is so emphasized in our society that when it comes to making big decisions, we don’t usually consider consulting our spouse.
-Because sometimes, even if you feel that you shouldn’t have to ask them about it, that you should be able to act independently from them, your decision doesn’t just affect you, it can affect them as well.
+But even if you feel that you shouldn’t have to ask them about it, your decision doesn’t just affect you, it can affect them as well.
 Which is why it’s so important to discuss it with them and hear their feedback.

-If a large sum of money is going to be used for a purchase or it’s a life decision, talk to them about it and see how they feel.
-Then the both of you can trust each other that they have the others best interest at heart and you wouldn’t do anything without hearing them out because you respect them.
+And if a large sum of money is going to be used for a purchase or it’s a life decision, talk to them about it and see how they feel.
+Then the both of you can trust each other and that you both have the others best interest at heart.
+You wouldn’t be doing anything without hearing them out because you respect them.

 1 thought on “4 Ways to Make Your Marriage an Equal Partnership”